 Although he offered remarkably little himself about The Prisoner in the intervening years (passing away in 2009), it would be simple enough to conclude that McGoohan was aware he was about to take a leap into presenting something of the unknown and unseen to this level of television drama to this point, on a show which had become hugely successful and was of its time very much Event television.

 ‘Fall Out’ takes the routine and ritual of law and places it in a psychedelia of the nonsensical, giving us the moment to see that the gravity and authority of law are as made up as the malarky of No.48, whose rebellion No.6 is witnessing on trial as he sings the spiritual song ‘Dem Bones.’
-With repeated interjections of ‘Dad’ and ‘daddyo’ – a reflection of the patriarchal, generational of State controllism.
+With repeated interjections of ‘Dad’ and ‘daddyo’ – idiomatic of the patriarchal, generational of state controllism.

 As ‘Fall Out’ progresses however, the story begins to fold in on itself.
 The critical moment for this following the conclusion of the trial, when No.6 is finally able to meet No.1, a sequence that takes on an oneiric, crypto-delirial edge.

-In order to effect an ending to the series which would have the opportunity to open the space of the story (beyond any habitual lack of the transcendent), McGoohan finds the beat of the surreal as an ally and moves the story through phases.
+In order to effect an ending to the series which would have the opportunity to open the space of the story (beyond any habitual lack of the transcendent), McGoohan finds the beat of the surreal as an ally and moves the story accordingly.
 The trials are something which sufficiently resemble, but also effectively subvert in construction – the hard, dreariness of their reality.
-The displacements are only partly glaring – the gallery of black and white masked, cloak-wearing attendees, that mutter and shout over No. 6 when he says the word ‘I’ (the State can attack equally on the made up basis of excessive individuality as much as on the made up basis of excessive communality).
+The displacements are only partly glaring – the gallery of black and white masked, cloak-wearing attendees, that mutter and shout over No. 6 when he says the word ‘I’ (the state can attack equally on the made-up basis of excessive individuality as much as on the made-up basis of excessive communality).
 All the while the setting and its components (including for example, the large rocket or missile fuesalge in the corner of the cavernous space labelled with a large ‘1’ communicating to the Judge through coded bleeps) edge the drama into the bizarre, aided by Kanner’s ‘Dem Bones’ rendition.
 These steps edge us further toward the consistency of the episode’s final formalistic break outs.

 It serves to bear in mind that if one is counting on the use of abstraction in a work concerned with freedom that includes expression of its own philosophical dimensions, then what is present through that abstraction needs to also partly and ultimately go beyond what was being demonstrated as the force or power of the containment in the first place.
 Otherwise one cannot help but remain a kind of prisoner of the story – this time in its formalism, unable to get to see past its mode of containment, except where something of the retained unknown may have transpired in how any escape or resolution occurs.